Want to know how to become a proofreader online and work from the comfort of your own home?

 They tampered with your work and now want you to fix it.
 No thanks

-I used to work with a few editing agencies.
+I used to work with a few proofreading agencies.
 They were great as they found me a few clients when I was getting started.

-Yes, they took a commission BUT it helped me get experience and exposure to different areas of editing.
+Yes, they took a commission BUT it helped me get experience and exposure to different areas of proofreading.

 There was one particular agency that was a pain in the butt.

-Every time I was assigned a job, they would message me every day, ask me to send them editing work completed so far and would also have negative feedback.
+Every time I was assigned a job, they would message me every day, ask me to send them proofreading work completed so far and would also have negative feedback.

-In the end, I had to cut them loose, as I was spending so much time responding to their questions, I was wasting valuable editing time!
+In the end, I had to cut them loose, as I was spending so much time responding to their questions, I was wasting valuable proofreading time!

 I also started to doubt my abilities.